SwapBap/marlin-119-anet-a8-bltouch/README.md

 17. M503 - check settings
 18. G28 - Home
 19. G1 F60 Z0 - Should be true z 0 now.

+### Installing Bed Mosfet ###
+1. Unplug power and check to make sure main power line is discharged.
+2. Unplug main power from board, plug into MOSFET DC In.
+3. Insert second set of ties into DC In and run that to the board power in.
+4. Unplug hot bed power out cables and plug them into MOSFet power out.
+5. Plug in JST connector end into MOSFET board.
+6. Plug bare end of JST wire into hot bed power out.
+It will use this signal for control only.
+NOTE: Polarity of the control/JST wire is only important if your MOSFET module doesn't have a rectifier on it.
+7. Double check your cabling!
+8. DONE

 ## Marlin 1.1